jestenough/code-challenges/collections/learngo/24-structs/questions/README.md

 ## What are the properties of struct fields?
 1. They all should be of the same type
-2. Each one should have a name and possibly a different type *CORRECT*
+2. Each one should have a name and possibly a different type
 3. You can add additional fields in runtime
 4. You can remove the existing fields in runtime